open-orchestra/open-orchestra-docs/en/user_guide/content_type.rst

 Front display
 -------------

 The contents are not directly accessible in Front Office.
-Like everything that is visible in Front Office, the contents are displayed through blocks.
+Like everything visible in Front Office, the contents are displayed through blocks.
 See the documentation on the blocks for more information about it.